 Living in New York City can feel as living in the centre of the universe so it is no wonder many look for getaways from NYC.
-With so many world-famous attractions to visit and myriad of activities to do and enjoy, NYC is a magnet for tourists and an attractive place to live for thousands of men and women every day.
+With so many world-famous attractions to visit and a myriad of activities to do and enjoy, NYC is a magnet for tourists and an attractive place to live for thousands of men and women every day.

 However, some features of this stunning city such as cramped subways, crowded sidewalks, the smell of steamy garbage and its electrifying buzz can take a toll on even the most dedicated city dwellers.
 That said, whenever New Yorkers yearn for a weekend getaway to refill their energy or for a longer holiday trip to explore new lands, they have an interesting number of nearby places to consider.